Watch the Streak Show!

 The doc was right.
 After only six days off the bike, on December 30, 1993, I started my new streak riding on a trainer one-legged, my healing leg propped up on a soapbox per doctor’s orders.
 I realize in hindsight that if I had only had a little more resolve, I probably could have found an exercise bike in the hospital and not even taken a day off, which would have kept the streak alive!

 But, I didn’t, and I lost those six days.
 The good news is that the broken hip made me even more determined to complete the ten years of non-stop rides; I hit that mark years ago and just kept right on going.
-I’m now working on my 22nd year of consecutive rides - over 10,000 days now - and am proud to have made it this far.
+I’m now working on my 24th year of consecutive rides - over 10,000 days now - and am proud to have made it this far.
 UPDATE: On February 9, 2022, my streak ended.
 From 1993 to 2022 I rode 10,269 consecutive days or 28 years 1 month and 11 days.

 Enough about me, though.
 I want to tell you about some other truly impressive streak cyclists and mileage junkies who have done, or are doing things I could never dream of accomplishing.
-If you know of other streak cyclists or mileage junkies, please let me know and I’ll add them to this page with whatever information you provide or I can round up.
+If you know of more streak cyclists or mileage junkies, please let me know and I’ll add them to this page with whatever information you provide or I can round up.

 My cumulative mileage since I began tracking it (January 1973) is 710,000.
 There’s probably another 5 to 6K prior to that from tours (Iowa to Minnesota, Iowa to Wyoming), training, and racing, but I do not count that since it was not properly logged.
 So far I have 1,826 century days (days with 100+ miles).
 I have at least one century every month for 301 consecutive months.